-The Autism Program (TAP) at Easterseals serves the counties of JoDaviess, Lake, Stephenson, Boone, Winnebago, McHenry, Northern Ogle, and Dekalb.
+The Autism Program (TAP) at Easterseals serves the counties of JoDaviess, Lake, Stephenson, Boone, Winnebago, McHenry, and Northern Ogle.

 The Autism Program at Easterseals (TAP) provides evidence-based screenings, diagnostics, trainings, information, and resources related to autism spectrum disorder.
 The outreach program is for individuals living with an autism spectrum disorder and the families, caregivers, and professionals who support them.